xtuml/bridgepoint/doc-bridgepoint/notes/5005_range/5005_range_int.md

 7.2.1.8 Reading Existing Integer Range Maximum
 _- Right-click on 'i' and navigate to Range --> Maximum...
 _R See text box with value input from before (7).
+_R See value input from before (7) on UDT on canvas.
+_R See value input from before (7) in Properties view.
 7.2.1.9 Clearing Integer Range
 _- Right-click on 'i' and navigate to Range --> Clear Range
 _R See Range --> Minimum... and Range --> Maximum...